grisuno/strass_strassen/paper/algorithmic_invariance.md

 The following provides an honest assessment of where my theoretical claims aligned with experimental evidence and where they did not:

+**Overconfidence Gap:** This manuscript overstates theoretical contributions in early drafts.
+The current version corrects this by explicitly separating engineering protocol (validated) from theoretical mechanism (unknown).

 **Claims Supported by Evidence:**

-1. **Fragility confirms narrow basin:** Adding noise σ ≥ 0.001 causes 100% failure.
+1. **Fragility confirms narrow basin:** Adding noise σ ≥ 0.001 to trained weights causes 100% failure.
 This confirms that discrete algorithmic solutions occupy narrow basins of attraction in weight space.

 2. **Discretization is engineering:** The two-phase protocol successfully induces Strassen structure when conditions are met.
 This is a working recipe, not a theory.